lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Immerse yourself in the vibrant atmosphere of **Shigu Naxi Minority Town**'s bustling market.
-Browse
+          Experience the vibrant and diverse cultures of the **Tibetan and

-          colorful stalls overflowing with fresh, natural produce brought by villagers
+          Lisu ethnic minorities**.
+Explore their unique customs, admire their

-          from the surrounding Laojun Mountains, and uncover Ming Dynasty history etched
+          distinctive traditional architecture, feel their warm hospitality, and savor the authentic and flavorful

-          into an ancient stone monument.
+          dishes of their local cuisine.
         image:
           type: ImageBlock
-          url: /images/LJ-icon3.jpg
+          url: /images/LJ-icon8.jpg
           altText: Placeholder text
           elementId: ''
           styles: